FuelLabs/fuel-indexer/docs/src/components/database/foreign-keys.md

 # Foreign Keys

 - The Fuel indexer service supports foreign key constraints and relationships using a combination of GraphQL schema and a database (whether Postgres or SQLite).
-- There are two types of uses for foreign keys - _implicit_ and _explicity_
+- There are two types of uses for foreign keys - _implicit_ and _explicit_

 > IMPORTANT:
 >